hellmake/CAST-Highlight-Workshop/content/3_DetailedResults/33_Health.md

 ## Getting it all together

-We have spent some time drilling down through every aspect of this application, and we seem to have neglected the other one a bit.
-It might take us a while to go through it all and prepare detailed reports for our teams... *or will it?*
+We have spent some time drilling down through every aspect of this application, and now we'd like to explore the other one.
+This time, as we go through it all, we'd like to build a detailed report that we can present to our team.
+That sounds like it will take a lot of work... *or will it?*

 Go back to the applications list (for instance through the top menu, by clicking on ***DASHBOARDS*** and then ***Applications Results***)
 ![Application Results Button](/images/AppResults-Button.png)